Bednicka2/Bednicka2/README.md

 - 👋 Hi, I’m @Bednicka2
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python & SQL
 - 📫 How to reach me?
 Send me a mail to: dbednarova92@gmail.com

 <!---